PrefectHQ/prefect/docs/ui/workspaces.md

 ![Initiating a workspace transfer in the Prefect Cloud UI.](/img/ui/workspace-transfer.png)

 The **Transfer Workspace** page shows the workspace to be transferred on the left.
-Select the target account or organization for the workspace on the left.
-You may also change the name of the workspace during the transfer process.
+Select the target account or organization for the workspace on the right.
+You may also change the handle of the workspace during the transfer process.

 ![Selecting a workspace transfer target in the Prefect Cloud UI.](/img/ui/workspace-transfer-options.png)